Kererū: Environment and distribution

-Usually they are found from Northland to Stewart Island/Rakiura and offshore islands, the kererū was historically abundant throughout the country.
+Usually they are found from Northland to Stewart Island and offshore islands, the kererū was historically abundant throughout the country.
 Its lack of genetic diversity suggests the species retreated to forest refugia during periods of Quaternary glaciation and rapidly spread across the country again when the climate grew warmer.
 Kererū bones have been recovered from Raoul Island in the Kermadecs, confirming the species once inhabited the island, though it was made locally extinct through hunting and cat predation in the late 1800s.
 They can be found in a variety of habitats including in native lowland forest, scrub, the countryside, and city gardens and parks.

 The kererū lives in habitats ranging in altitude from coastal to montane.
 However their numbers declined significantly after European colonisation.
 This was due mainly to a decrease in habitat, introduced predators and hunting.
 Currently, whether kererū are present at a particular location within New Zealand is dependent on numerous factors such as forest cover, forest type and density of predators.
 Although sedentary, kererū can move considerable distances within their range; most fieldwork showed them moving up to 25 km, generally looking for food.
 A 2011 study in Southland revealed that three of four kererū tagged around Invercargill crossed the Foveaux Strait to Stewart Island, and travelled up to 100 km.

 Feeding

 The kererū is primarily frugivorous, preferring fruit from native trees, but also eating leaves, flowers and buds.
 The kererū feeds on many species with tropical affinities, including the Lauraceae and Arecaceae, which abound in the essentially subtropical forests of northern New Zealand.
-They also feed on podocarp species such as miro (Prumnopitys ferruginea) and kahikatea (Dacrycarpus dacrydioides).
+They also feed on podocarp species such as miro (Pectinopitys ferruginea) and kahikatea (Dacrycarpus dacrydioides).
 Other fruit sought after by kererū include those of tawa (Beilschmiedia tawa), taraire (Beilschmiedia tarairi), pūriri (Vitex lucens), pigeonwood (Hedycarya arborea), as well as tītoki (Alectryon excelsus), nīkau (Rhopalostylis sapida), karaka (Corynocarpus laevigatus), Coprosma, and introduced species such as elder (Sambucus nigra), privet (Ligustrum species) and plums.
 Because of its diverse diet and widespread distribution, the kererū plays an important ecological role, and is vital to the health of podocarp-broadleaf forest.

 While fruit comprises the major part of its diet, the kererū also browses on leaves and buds from a wide variety of both native and exotic species, especially nitrogen-rich foliage during breeding.
 Its diet changes seasonally as the availability of fruit changes, and leaves can comprise most of its diet at certain times of the year.
 Preferred leaves include kōwhai, tree lucerne, willow, elm, and poplar.

 After eating, kererū often sun themselves while digesting their food.
-This behaviour can lead to the fruit fermenting in the bird's crop, particularly during warm summer weather, and can cause the bird to become intoxicated.
+This behaviour can lead to the fruit fermenting in the bird's crop, particularly during warm summer weather, producing alcohol that causes the bird to become intoxicated.
 The kererū displays typical pigeon behaviour, including drinking by suction (unlike many birds which drink by raising their heads, using the assistance of gravity).
 Kererū also feed crop milk to hatchlings.